shredding/ShopwareCLI/README.md

 ```

 Inside of the commands execute file, you have access to shopwares global functions such as Shopware() and Enlight(), there
-is as well an established database connections, plugins are manipulable, doctrine is there and so on.
+is as well an established database connection, plugins are manipulable, doctrine is there and so on.
 Autoloading is
 available as well.
 You can use large portions of the core code in your own commands.

 While you can access `Shopware()` and `Enlight()` from within your commands, you should use the service container as it's